HEMASRI-NAKIRIKANTI/VGG-Net-Classification/README.md

 # Dataset of Images of Dogs, Books, Ducks, Cats, and Aeroplanes

-This dataset contains images of dogs, books, ducks, cats, and aeroplanes scraped from Google Images.
+created my own dataset contains images of dogs, books, ducks, cats, and aeroplanes scraped from Google Images.

 ## Description
 The dataset consists of images collected using a web scraping script written in Python.
 The script uses the Selenium library to automate the process of downloading images from Google Images.
 The images are categorized into five classes: dogs, books, ducks, cats, and aeroplanes.